fallenhitokiri/screamingatmyscreen.com/content/How To SSG.md

 ### Do It Yourself
 Instead of putting all files in the same directory create one directory for every post and name the output file "index.html".
 This way we get clean URLs like `/foo/` instead of `foo.html`.
 This would be a good time to use a list with instances of a `Post` class you have to create.
 Add some properties to get the URL and the title.

-Add links back to your `index.html` so your users can navigate your site without using the back button.
+Add links back to `/index.html` so your users can navigate your site without using the back button.

 ## Conclusion
 This is, surely, a very simple static site generator but it gets the job done.
 You can write your posts in markdown or textile, upload the generated site to whatever $1 webhoster you can find and people can browse your site.